 Ask for Safe Harbor

-Even if you technically owe an estimated tax payments penalty, there may be times when the IRS will not enforce the penalty.
+Even if you technically owe an estimated tax payment penalty, there may be times when the IRS will not enforce the penalty.
 For example, you may be able to avoid the penalty if you can show one of the following:

-- Your business’s adjusted gross income is $150,000 or less and the taxpayer paid 100% of the business’s tax liability for the previous year in equal payments
+- Your business’s adjusted gross income is $150,000 or less, and the taxpayer paid 100% of the business’s tax liability for the previous year in equal payments

-- The business’s adjusted gross income is greater than $150,000 and the taxpayer paid 110% of the business’s tax liability for the previous year in equal payments
+- The business’s adjusted gross income is greater than $150,000, and the taxpayer paid 110% of the business’s tax liability for the previous year in equal payments

 Ask the IRS to Waive the Penalty